Dynamic Network Autoregressive Models for Functional Panel Data: Introduction

 \paragraph{Paper organization}

 The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we present our model and discuss its stationarity condition.
+In Section \ref{sec:model}, we present our DNAR model and discuss its completeness and stability conditions.
 Section \ref{sec:estimation} introduces our integrated-GMM estimator and investigates its asymptotic properties.
 In Section \ref{sec:impulse}, we discuss additional topics related to our model, including the estimation of marginal effects and network impulse response analysis.
 Section \ref{sec:MC} conducts a set of Monte Carlo simulations to numerically demonstrate the properties of our estimator.
+Section \ref{sec:extension} discusses several extensions that should be useful in empirical applications.
 Section \ref{sec:empiric} presents our empirical analysis on the U.S. bike-sharing data, and Section \ref{sec:conclusion} concludes.
-Proofs of all technical results are provided in Appendix.
+Proofs of technical results, additional empirical material, and the programming code used in the numerical studies are provided in the online supplementary material.

 \paragraph{Notation}